My Teachers

 Cultural Knowledge and the Power of Curriculum

 I first encountered Leslie G. Oliver in 1988 during my involvement as a team member with the Ontario Heritage Policy Review (OHPR).
-OHPR was a ‘cross-government’ policy exercise to assist all Ministries in the Government of Ontario address heritage.
-Here heritage is understood in the largest sense of the living context in which we live and draw meaning and sustenance that is both natural and cultural, tangible and intangible.
+OHPR was a ‘cross-government’ policy exercise to assist all Ministries in the Government of Ontario address ‘heritage’.
+Here heritage is understood as ‘the living context - both natural and cultural, tangible and intangible - in which we live and draw meaning and sustenance in our individual and collective lives.
+Heritage is not about the past but about the continuity that connects past present and future.
+English novelist E. M. Forster (A Room with a View, Howards End and A Passage to India) famously said "Unless we remember we cannot understand."

 Leslie was a resident of Aurora, Ontario and had been the founder of both the local Arts Council and the local Historical Society.
 He helped rethink the purpose of the Aurora Museum to embrace a larger understanding of a Cultural Centre whose mandate was not restricted to the building but was about engaging in animating culture and heritage in the community.
-His lifelong passion has been the study of material culture.
+His lifelong passion has been the study of material culture which refers to the physical objects, resources, and spaces that people use to define, construct, and interact with their social world.

 Carol Tator’s conclusion that curriculum was the key to addressing diversity and anti-racism was reinforced by Leslie’s Understanding of the actual structure and form of curriculum.